 The following terms shall have the meanings specified in this Article;

 Addenda to the Contract means document(s) signed by and between the Parties in order to modify, supplement or emend the terms and conditions of the Contract.

+Alerted crew ….

 Bushehr NPP (BNPP) consists of one power unit VVER-1000/446, constructed by Atomexport Joint Stock Company (ASE JSC) under the contract with NPPD.